bacontime/blog-mirror/nature/plant-ranking.md

 : Tea.
 It's good. 🍵

 Coffee Family (Rubiaceae)
-: Obviously, the star of the show is coffee, which I can admit is an impressive plant even if I don't like the stuff myself.
+: Obviously, the star of the show is coffee, which I can admit is an impressive plant even if I don't drink the stuff myself.
 But this family is full of plants with interesting medicinal properties, like the quinine tree, kratom, or that shrub they use to make ayahuasca.

 Orchid Family (Orchidaceae)
-: I don't usually apprciate pretty flowers on their own, but orchids are really impressive and unique looking.
+: I don't get excited about pretty flowers on their own, but orchids are really impressive and unique looking.
 And some of them even mimic insects.
 Vanilla is an orchid, too.

-Mustards (Brassicaceae)
-: Cabbage, broccoli, collard greens, kale, cauliflower, and brussel sprouts. 🥦 Those are all the same species.
-There's also turnips, radishes, horseradish, and rapeseed, which is used to make canola oil.
-And of course, most mustard comes from this family.
-That's an impressive variety of foodstuffs.
-Shame it's all pretty boring.

 Asparagus Family (Asparagaceae)
 : Asparagus, along with agaves, yuccas, snakeplants, an hyacinths.
 A nice array of interesting looking plants.

 Fig Family (Moraceae)
 : Figs, jackfruit, breadfruit, and mulberries.
 Not a big fan of these flavors, but the whole fig-wasp symbiosis is just too fascinating to rank these any lower.

 Heath Family (Ericaceae)
 : Blueberries, huckleberries, cranberries, crowberries, bearberries, deerberries, bilberries, lingonberries, farkleberries, whortleberries. 🫐 We get it, Ericaceae, calm down with the berries.
 Also, breaking the pattern, this family contains the ghost plant, a small pale white flower which has lost the ability to photosynthesize and lives entirely by stealing nutrients from fungi.

 Spurge Family (Euphorbiaceae)
 : This family gives us cassava, castor oil, and the rubber tree, which would be enough to get A tier.
 But I'm sticking this family down in B tier because too many of these things are trying to steal Cactus' style.